 “He only mentions me because I go to Harvard.”

-“Check out all the photos,” as I passed him the Calendar Section.
+“Check out all the photos,” as I pass him the Calendar Section.

-He instantly saw himself playing the Rimsky-Korsakov with Jake.
-He crumpled instantly, back into a pout.
+He instantly sees himself playing the Rimsky-Korsakov with Jake.
+He crumples instantly, back into a pout.

 I’m not in love